manoharan-lab/holopy/docs/source/users/basics.rst

 :4-dimensional:
    timeseries of volume data

-Holopy will probably work to some degree with higher dimensional data (because the underlying numpy arrays we use are n-dimensional), but many of its functions expect data in one of these forms.
+HoloPy will probably work to some degree with higher dimensional data (because the underlying numpy arrays we use are n-dimensional), but many of its functions expect data in one of these forms.